 Plants forming dense to rather open clumps.
 Rhizomes pachymorph, neck 2--5 cm long.
-Culms to 2 m, to 1 cm in diam., pendulous; internodes to 15 cm, terete, densely blue-grey waxy for first year, becoming yellow-green, redder after cold, longitudinal ridges very prominent, glabrous, cavity small, wall very thick; nodes prominent, supra-nodal ridge obscure, sheath scar prominent; branches initially (5)-7-(9), strong, red-tinged.
+Culms to 2 m, to 1 cm in diam., pendulous; internodes to 15 cm, terete, densely blue-grey waxy for first year, becoming yellow-green, redder after cold, longitudinal striations visible, glabrous, cavity small, wall very thick; nodes prominent, supra-nodal ridge obscure, sheath scar prominent; branches initially (5)-7-(9), strong, red-tinged.
 Culm sheaths very persistent, much shorter than internodes, very tough, initially light green, distally and marginally purple-tinged, becoming ruby red, glabrous, apex broad and sloping, longitudinal ribs obscure, becoming red-coloured, margins membranous and glabrous; auricles large and triangular, membranous; oral setae absent; ligule to 3 mm, obliquely truncate, serrate, finely ciliate, glabrous; blade narrowly triangular, glabrous, reflexed and strongly angled to higher side of sheath apex, persistent.
 Leaves 3--5 per ultimate branch, mostly deciduous in winter; sheath glabrous, margins glabrous, often pink-purple; auricles absent; oral setae absent; ligule convex, to 2 mm, tomentose; external ligule shortly white-ciliate; blade lanceolate or broadly lanceolate, to 5 × 0.7 cm, fresh mid-green, base cuneate, glabrous, secondary veins 2-3-paired, margins spinescent-serrulate, transverse veins distinct.
 Synflorescence unknown.
 Name frigidorum affinis, Latin, related to frigidorum ‘of cold places’.

 Borinda frigidorum aff. was first introduced into the UK from Zhi Ben Shan in Yunnan Province of China in 1995 (Stapleton 1048).